Eugène Delacroix in Cadiz

 Putting Cadiz back at the heart of Delacroix's trip to Andalusia

-Juan Antonio Vila Martínez will conductan 18-month investigation following in the footsteps of Eugène Delacroix, exploring the narrow streets, courtyards, and squares to correct inaccuracies, request that every erroneous title of the works be rectified (not all museums have agreed to this yet), and establish Cádiz as a major milestone in the painter’s creative development.
+Juan Antonio Vila Martínez will conductan 18-month investigation following in the footsteps of Eugène Delacroix as he exploring the narrow streets, courtyards, and squares to correct inaccuracies, request that every erroneous title of the works be rectified (not all museums have agreed to this yet), and establish Cádiz as a major milestone in the painter’s career.

 An investigation turned into a book:“Delacroix: Embrujo y Luz de Cádiz”